Diabetes: The Basics – Taking Medications

 - You may need to take insulin only once a day, or 2, 3, or 4 times each day or more.

-- Humalog, Novolog and Apidra are types of insulin that start to work 10 to 20 minutes after you take them.
-They work their best 30 minutes to 3 hours after they are taken and stay in your body for 3 to 5 hours.
-These insulins should look clear.
+For example, rapid acting insulins such as Humalog, Novolog and Apidra are types of insulin that start to work in 5 to 15 minutes to lower your blood sugar levels (onset).
+They work their best 30 to 90 minutes after they are taken (peak) and stay in your body for 3 to 5 hours (duration).

 Things you should know if you take insulin: